Foot Locker Cross Country Championships: Midwest Regional Championships

-South Regional
+South Regional Championships

-The South Region was made up of states in the southern and southeastern United States including: Florida, Texas, Kentucky, South Carolina, North Carolina, Alabama, Georgia, Oklahoma, Tennessee, Virginia, Arkansas, Mississippi, West Virginia, and Louisiana.
+The South Region, now the South XC Championships, was made up of states in the southern and southeastern United States including: Florida, Texas, Kentucky, South Carolina, North Carolina, Alabama, Georgia, Oklahoma, Tennessee, Virginia, Arkansas, Mississippi, West Virginia, and Louisiana.
 The South Region event is held annually at the Larry McAfee Cross Country Course in Charlotte, North Carolina, located within McAlpine Creek Park.

-West Regional
+West Regional Championships

-The West Region was considered by many to be the most potent region with the most runners appearing in the national championship.
+The West Region, now the West XC Championships, was considered by many to be the most potent region with the most runners appearing at the XC Championships.
 States included in the west: California, Washington, Utah, Idaho, Montana, Arizona, New Mexico, Nevada, Alaska, Hawaii, Oregon, Wyoming, and Overseas Military.
 This regional race is generally conducted at Mount San Antonio College in Walnut, California and is generally a week later than the other three regional races.

 National Championship

-The Foot Locker National Cross Country Championship was held annually in San Diego's Balboa Park (though it has been held in Orlando, Florida on seven occasions), just as it started in 1979.
+The XC Championship was held annually in San Diego's Balboa Park (though it has been held in Orlando, Florida on seven occasions), just as it started in 1979.
 A total of 40 elite cross country runners raced 5 km, for superiority in both individual and regional standings.
 The top ten runners from each region were invited to the national championship in San Diego, with each region also sending two alternates.
 From 1981–2004, the race had 32 runners, with each region sending eight.
 In 1979–1980, there were 35 runners from five regions.
+Starting in 2025, Brooks and Fleet Feet introduced "Golden Ticket" qualifiers to the XC Championships, which brought the total runners (including the 10 qualifiers from each region) to the best 50 boys and 50 girls.

 Race divisions

-The number of divisions vastly differs on the region, however there are races set aside for specific age groups and one or two open events sponsored by Nike for athletes not in high school (parents, fans, supporters) to compete in.
+The number of divisions vastly differs on the region, however there are races set aside for specific age groups and sometimes one or two open events for athletes not in high school (parents, fans, supporters) to compete in.